psychemedia/sin-eater-resources/src/_folklore_1892.md

 There is no, more explict, reference to "Cramer", but the text appears to be a quote of page 35 of the Folklore Society edition of {cite}`aubrey1881remaines`.

-As we have already heard, Bagford's letter was also inroduced:
+As we have already heard, Bagford's letter was also introduced:

 > Ellis, who quotes Aubrey from the MS., also reprints from Leland's *Collectanea* a letter from a Mr, Bagford giving a slightly varied account, also professedly derived from Aubrey.
-The letter is dated ist Feb.
-17 14-5, and runs thus :
+The letter is dated 1st Feb.
+1714-15, and runs thus :
 >
-> " "Within the memory of our Fathers, in Shropshire, in those villages adjoyning to Wales, when a person dyed, there was notice given to an old Sire, (for so they called him,) who pre- sently repaired to the place where the deceased lay, and stood before the door of the house, when some of the Family came out and furnished him with a Cricket, on which he sat down facing the door.
+> "Within the memory of our Fathers, in Shropshire, in those villages adjoyning to Wales, when a person dyed, there was notice given to an old Sire, (for so they called him,) who pre- sently repaired to the place where the deceased lay, and stood before the door of the house, when some of the Family came out and furnished him with a Cricket, on which he sat down facing the door.
 Then they gave him a Groat, which he put in his pocket ; a Crust of Bread, which he eat ; and a full bowle of Ale, which he drank off at a draught.
 After this, he got up from the Cricket and pronounced, wdth a composed gesture, *the ease and rest of the Soul departed, for which he would pawn his own Soul*."
 [Brand and Ellis, Observations on Pop.
 Antiquities, 11, 155.]

 And Moggridge's contributions to the meeting at Ludlow: